Quick Steps in Outlook

 ramsac quick steps blog 1

 Personally, I am a Quick Step fan, but I often speak to people who don’t use them and in some cases have never even heard of Quick Steps.
-Technology to me is all about short cuts and ‘cheats’ to make my life easier.
+Technology to me is all about shortcuts and ‘cheats’ to make my life easier.
 Why do 10 mouse clicks when 1 will do?
-And when it comes to email, Quick Steps is a great short cut.
+And when it comes to email, Quick Steps is a great shortcut.
 This blog will be a guide to Quick Steps in Outlook and we might add a couple of extra Outlook shortcuts and tips in for good measure.

 What are Outlook Quick Steps?

 Quick Steps are a feature that allow you to apply multiple actions at once to an email message.
 So, by clicking on a Quick Step you can categorise an email message, move it to a folder, add a follow-up flag, reply to it, and create a meeting request about it, all by one click of your mouse.
-You can see quick steps either from your inbox or when reading an email, you can also create your own custom quick steps.
+You can see Quick steps either from your inbox or when reading an email, you can also create your own custom Quick Steps.
 To get you started there are some pre-made, self-explanatory Quick Steps such as Move to:, Team Email, Send To Manager and Reply & Delete.
-Personally, however I want the ability to do a variety of things so for that you can customise your own quick steps.
+Personally, however I want the ability to do a variety of things so for that you can customise your own Quick Steps.

 Microsoft screenshot Step 1